|

 as part of their drug development process,"

+said Benincosa.
 Arturo G. Porras of Merck concurs.
 "Over

 the last few years, regulatory agencies have become